-Description: The goal behind this course will be to expose students at a young age to these professions, give them opportunity to partner up with BCMS activities, youth organizations, and create a culture where both professions can be valued and respected by all.
-This course will focus on what it means to be a transformational coach vs transactional coach and will give students the opportunity to learn the fundamentals of officiating and coaching.
+Description: This course will expose students to officiating and coaching.
+Students will have the opportunity to partner with BCMS activities, youth organizations, and create a culture where both professions can be valued and respected.
+This course will focus on what it means to be a transformational coach vs. transactional coach and will give students the opportunity to learn the fundamentals of officiating and coaching.